Editas Medicine: History

-Editas Medicine was originally founded with the name "Gengine, Inc." in September 2013 by Feng Zhang of the Broad Institute, Jennifer Doudna of the University of California, Berkeley, and George Church, David Liu, and J. Keith Joung of Harvard University, with funding from Third Rock Ventures, Polaris Partners and Flagship Ventures; the name was changed to the current "Editas Medicine" two months later.
+Editas Medicine was originally founded with the name "Gengine, Inc." in September 2013 by Feng Zhang of the Broad Institute, Jennifer Doudna of the University of California, Berkeley, and George Church, David Liu, and J. Keith Joung of Harvard University, with funding from Third Rock Ventures, Polaris Partners and Flagship Ventures.
+The name was changed to the current "Editas Medicine" two months later.
 Doudna quit in June 2014 over legal differences concerning intellectual property of Cas9.

-In August 2015, the company raised $120 million in Series B funding from Bill Gates and 13 other investors. it went public on 2 February 2016, via an initial public offering that raised $94 million.
+In August 2015, the company raised $120 million in Series B funding from Bill Gates and 13 other investors. it went public on 2 February 2016, via a $94 million initial public offering.

-The company entered into a strategic collaboration with Juno Therapeutics in 2015 to combine its CRISPR-Cas9 technology with Juno's experience in creating chimeric antigen receptor and high-affinity T cell receptor therapeutics to the end of developing cancer therapeutics.
+Editas entered into a strategic collaboration with Juno Therapeutics in 2015 to create a chimeric antigen receptor and high-affinity T cell receptor therapeutics to the end of developing cancer therapeutics.
 Juno was later acquired by Celgene, which was in turn acquired by Bristol Myers Squibb.

-The company announced in 2015 that it was planning a clinical trial in 2017 using CRISPR gene editing techniques to treat Leber congenital amaurosis type 10 (LCA10), a rare genetic illness that causes blindness.
+The company announced in 2015 that it was planning a clinical trial using CRISPR gene editing techniques to treat Leber congenital amaurosis type 10 (LCA10), a rare genetic illness that causes blindness.
 On 30 November 2018, the FDA gave permission to start the trials, under the investigational name EDIT-101 (also known as AGN-151587).
 In September 2021, a statement from Editas claimed that preliminary results from clinical trials were promising and support clinical benefits of EDIT-101 treatment.

 In March 2020, Editas, in partnership with Allergan, was the first to use CRISPR to try to edit DNA inside a person's body (in vivo).
 As part of the clinical trial, a patient who was nearly blind as a result of Leber's congenital amaurosis received an intravitreal injection containing a harmless virus carrying CRISPR gene-editing instructions.
 Five months later, Editas reworked its deal with Allergan's owner AbbVie and regained full rights to their range of eye disease treatment therapies, including EDIT-101 for the treatment of LCA10.

 In 2019, the company was building new chemistry facilities in Boulder, Colorado.

 Katrine Bosley was CEO until 2019, when she was replaced by board member Cynthia Collins.
 Collins was replaced in 2021 by James Mullen, who had been board chairman.
 Gilmore O'Neill, former CMO of Sarepta Therapeutics, became CEO on June 1, 2022, with Mullen staying on as executive chairman of the board.

 On December 12, 2024, Editas ended the development of reni-cel and laid off 65% of its employees.